 Have a look at this blog post for detailed information on what Shopify is looking for in a theme submission.

 The theme review process

-To submit a theme, please email email@example.com.
-All theme submissions must include the following:
+To submit a theme, please email firstname.lastname@example.org.
+All theme submissions must follow these steps:

-After you submit your theme, a member of the theme review team will contact you with a confirmation email stating that your theme has been received.
-After two business days, we’ll let you know if your theme has been accepted for further review.
+After you submit your product brief, a member of the Theme Partnerships team will follow up with you, and let you know if your concept has been accepted for further review.

-The theme review team wants to see your very best work.
+The Theme Partnerships team wants to see your very best work.
 For this reason, theme submissions are limited to two per month.

-If the theme review team has approved your submission, you can start coding your theme.
+If the Theme Partnerships team has approved your submission, you can start coding your theme.
 We expect to see the coded version within 8 weeks from the date the theme was accepted.
 Keep in mind that your theme must meet all of the requirements in our Theme Review Checklists in order to get published in the Shopify Theme Store.